Yuhan-Fei/SMRTnet/README.md

 | c12c(ncnc1N)[nH]cn2 | GGACAUAUAAUCGCGUGGAUAUGGCACGCAAGUUUCUACCGGGCACCGUAAAUGUCCGAUUAUGUCC | (.(((((.((((.(.....)))))))))).) | 0 |
 | ... | ... | ... | ... |

-Users can use do_benchmark or do_test to run the data.
+Users can use do_benchmark to run the data.

 ## Usage